BarryDam/OpenUI5-SAPUI5-CRUDModel/README.md

 Note: nl.barrydam.CRUDModel is an extension of [sap.ui.model.json.JSONModel](https://sapui5.hana.ondemand.com/#docs/api/symbols/sap.ui.model.json.JSONModel.html) all methods of the JSONModel can also be used except the "loadData" method

+### callFunction()
+Trigger a request to the function import OData service that was specified in the model constructor.

 ### clearBatch()
 Removes all operations in the current batch.